 - The fact that "having sex during engagement and then not marrying the other person" has been a legal category and enforceable by law is often brought up in trivia contests or "Oh go how backwards our forebears were".
 In Germany "Wreath money" was formally on the books until 1998 (though East Germany had abolished it in the 1950s, and judges in 1993 had refused to enforce it).

-- This was a key part of the famous trial where Artemisia Gentileschi brought charges of rape against her father's colleague Agostino Tassi, since after the initial rape Tassi had continued to have sexual relations with Artemisia by promising to marry her since she had been a virgin before the rape, but once it became clear he had no intention to actually follow through with this Artemisia's father Orazio filed charges against him.
+- This was a key part of the famous trial where the great Baroque painter Artemisia Gentileschi brought charges of rape against her father's colleague Agostino Tassi, since after the initial rape Tassi had continued to have sexual relations with Artemisia by promising to marry her since she had been a virgin before the rape, but once it became clear he had no intention to actually follow through with this Artemisia's father Orazio filed charges against him.
 The fact that Tassi was already married and had intended to murder his wife while also engaging in adultery with his sister-in-law and planned to steal from Orazio didn't help his case at all, and the Gentileschis won the case, though Tassi never actually served his sentenced prison time.